Economy of Venezuela: Agriculture, aquaculture, livestock and forestry

 In addition to smaller productions of other agricultural products.
 Due to internal economic and political problems, sugar cane production dropped from 7.3 million tons in 2012 to 3.6 million in 2016.
 Corn production dropped from 2.3 million tons in 2014 to 1.2 million in 2017.
 Rice fell from 1.15 million tons in 2014 to 498 thousand tons in 2016.

-Livestock

 In livestock, Venezuela produced, in 2019: 470 thousand tons of beef, 454 thousand tons of chicken meat, 129 thousand tons of pork, 1.7 billion liters of cow's milk, among others.
 The production of chicken meat decreased progressively, from year to year, from 1.1 million tons in 2011 to 448 thousand tons in 2017.
 The production of pork fell from 219 thousand tons in 2011 to 124 thousand tons in 2018.
 The production of cow's milk dropped from 2.4 billion liters in 2011 to 1.7 billion in 2019.

+The fishing industry is a vital agricultural subsector and the most important in the Atlantic Caribbean, yielding roughly 250,000 to 400,000 metric tons of seafood annually.
+It is primarily divided into wild-caught artisanal fishing and shrimp aquaculture, focusing heavily on species like sardines, tropical tuna and commercial shrimp.

+Industrial and manufacturing

+Manufacturing contributed 12% of GDP in 2014.
+The manufacturing sector is experiencing severe difficulties, amidst lack of investment and accusations of mismanagement.
+Venezuela manufactures and exports steel, aluminum, transport equipment, textiles, apparel, beverages and foodstuffs.
+It produces cement, tires, paper, fertilizer and assembles cars both for domestic and export markets.

+In 2014, General Motors Venezolana stopped automotive production at the Valencia Assembly after 65 years of service due to a lack of supplies while the Central Bank of Venezuela announced that the shortage rate of new automobiles was at 100%.
+By the first half of 2016, only 10 vehicles were manufactured per day in Venezuela with production dropping 86%.

+In 2017, estimates showed that Venezuela's industrial production fell about 2%.